VladChat/luggage-scale/blog_src/content/posts/2025/10/galaxy-s-largest-star-formation-captured-in-never-before-seen-detail-motion-powe.md

 Why does this matter?
 Because a luggage scale is most useful precisely when power is scarce: at a rural bus station, on a redeye after your phone battery dies, or when you’re repacking in a dim hostel dorm to meet a weight limit.
 Motion is the one thing you always have while traveling.
 Converting it to the few milliwatt-hours a scale needs is the perfect trade: effortless, predictable, and independent of wall plugs or power banks.

-If you’re curious how this translates into an actual product, see our overview of the <a href="https://www.luggage-scale.com/products/motion-powered-luggage-scale">Motion-Powered Luggage Scale</a>, designed for accuracy and durability without disposable batteries.
+If you’re curious how this translates into an actual product, see our overview of the Motion-Powered Luggage Scale, designed for accuracy and durability without disposable batteries.

 ## Why motion-powered makes sense for modern travelers